hail-is/hail/dev-docs/services/ci/README.md

 When a PR is merged into the `main` branch, a webhook will trigger.
 The CI service will set its `github_changed` flag.

-During its update loop, the CI service will determine that the SHA of the `WatchedBranch` called `main`
+During its update loop, the CI service will determine that the SHA of the `WatchedBranch` has changed and trigger a deployment.

 - Check for validity
-  - The author must be a known developer
   - The PR must be against the `main` branch
 - Create a new batch job to:
   - Build various components and service images